Route: Strahan – Queenstown – Derwent Bridge – Ouse – Hobart

 Can’t they walk these last few meters ?

 Can’t they forbid this ?

-so many things are forbidden in this country.
+So many things are forbidden in this country.

 But they won’t do that, because the majority likes to ride their 4WD on the beach and that’s democracy.

 Back in Strahan I go find that bakery they told me about back in Zeehan.
-He still have a few pieces of ok bread.
+He still has a few pieces of ok bread.
 Much better anyway than the cardboard bread you find in the supermarket.

 The road towards Queenstown climbs back into the hills, but never really steep, and is quieter as expected.
 I think I’m riding ride behind the heaviest rain showers because the road is constantly very wet, but I keep it dry.

 At the highest point there’s a look-out for the tourists.
 All I see is dark grey clouds and rain everywhere around me.